 Conclusion

 I hear people say, “If you’re going to Asia, go Intrepid; going to Latin America, go Gap.”
-They also say, “if you prefer travelling with Australians, go Intrepid, or with Canadians, go Gap.”
+They also say, “if you prefer traveling with Australians, go Intrepid, or with Canadians, go with G Adventures.”

 I don’t think it’s that simple.
 In my opinion, your experience will depend on the following (in order of importance):

-- The organisation of the trip (customer reviews start to matter)
+5. The organization of the trip (customer reviews start to matter)